Beet Sugar Engineer School

 The instructor will assume that most of the students are proficient in the subjects listed under Eligibility, as this is an advanced course.

-Classes will be held in the classroom at the Radisson Blue Downtown.
+Classes will be held in the classroom at the DoubleTree by Hilton – Bay City.
 The typical daily class schedule will be as follows:

-When making travel arrangements, please note, students are required to attend class every day through Friday in full to receive their certificate of completion.
-Engineer School students are required to attend class on Friday, October 25 until 12:00pm.
-The hotel is approximately 10 minutes from the Fargo Airport.
-There are multiple transportation options to the hotel, including the Radisson Blu shuttle, rental car, Uber, Lyft, taxi, etc…
+When making travel arrangements, please note, students are required to attend class every day through Thursday in full to receive their certificate of completion.
+Engineer School students are required to attend class on Thursday, October 30 until 12:00pm.
+The hotel is approximately 20 minutes from the local MBS International Airport.
+There are multiple transportation options to the hotel, including the hotel shuttle (based on reservations and availability), rental car, Uber, Lyft, taxi, etc…

-We look forward to seeing you in Fargo, ND.
+We look forward to seeing you in Bay City, MI.

 Sincerely,